jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

         Topic: rhte     Partition: 2    Leader: 1       Replicas: 1     Isr: 1
 ```

-The traces above shows that a new `rhte` topic is created with a Replication factor of 1 and composed by 3 partitions.
+The traces above indicate that a new `rhte` topic is created with a Replication factor of 1 and composed by 1 partition.
+As stated previously, this environment is being created for learning purposes thus the previous topic was created as simple as possible: 1 replica + 1 partition

 The provided kafka-cluster resource includes an option to make the operator create a route that will be be used for access kafka brokers from outside OCP cluster:

 ```
 $ oc get route -n rhte2019
 NAME                           HOST/PORT                                                      PATH      SERVICES                                PORT      TERMINATION   WILDCARD rhte-cluster-kafka-0           rhte-cluster-kafka-0-rhte2019.apps.cluster.testing.com                   rhte-cluster-kafka-0                    9094      passthrough   None
 rhte-cluster-kafka-1           rhte-cluster-kafka-1-rhte2019.apps.cluster.testing.com                   rhte-cluster-kafka-1                    9094      passthrough   None
 rhte-cluster-kafka-2           rhte-cluster-kafka-2-rhte2019.apps.cluster.testing.com                   rhte-cluster-kafka-2                    9094      passthrough   None
+rhte-cluster-kafka-bootstrap   rhte-cluster-kafka-bootstrap-rhte2019.apps.cluster.testing.com           rhte-cluster-kafka-external-bootstrap   9094      passthrough   None
 ```

 Broker's routes must be used in the steps below